RunestoneInteractive/pythonds/_sources/Graphs/DiscussionQuestions.rst

 4. What is the Big-O running time of the ``buildGraph`` function?

+.. shortanswer:: BigO

    5. Derive the Big-O running time for the topological sort algorithm.

-.. shortanswer:: shorta1
+.. shortanswer:: BigOTwo

    6. Derive the Big-O running time for the strongly connected components algorithm.

-.. shortanswer:: shorta1

 7. Show each step in applying Dijkstra’s algorithm to the graph shown above.